 The School of Medicine formally opened in August of 1972 with a first-year class of 36 and a third-year class of 25 students.
 The Texas Tech University Health Sciences Center was established in 1979, eventually ushering in the Schools of Allied Health, Nursing, Biomedical Sciences, and Pharmacy.
 From 1980 to 1994, the school accepted 100 first year students for a total of 400 in the student body.
 In 1993, class size was increased by the Texas State Legislature to 120 in each first year class beginning with the class entering in the fall of 1994.
-In 2000, the Legislature approved a class increase to 200; however, a smaller class size of 140 has been maintained through the entering year 2005.
+In 2000, the Legislature approved a class increase to 200; however, a smaller class size of 140 has been maintained through the entering year 2011.
+In 2012 the entry class size increased to 150 and remained at that size until 2014 when it increased to 180, where it remains today.
 Primary consideration is given to residents of Texas and the contiguous counties of New Mexico and western Oklahoma.
 Other out-of-state applicants may be considered on an individual basis if they have outstanding academic credentials.